JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `addDomain.send({ parentSkillId }, options)`

-Adds a domain to the Colony along with the new domain's respective local skill.
+Adds a domain to the Colony along with the new domain's respective local skill (with id `parentSkillId`).
 This can only be called by owners of the colony.
+Adding new domains is currently retricted to one level only, i.e. `parentSkillId` has to be the root domain (id: 1).

 **Arguments**